At this year's World Championships in Osaka, the former Olympic gold medalist would have failed to medal ... in the women's pole vault event.

 2. Subtract 0.3.

 3. Divide by 0.2 and record the total.
-The sum cannot be greater than 2.375 or
+The sum cannot be greater than 2.375 or less than 0.

 4. Divide the passing yards by pass attempts.